ArcaOS: Installation and updates

-ArcaOS features a new graphical installer which replaces the IBM installer used in OS/2 Warp.
-Unlike OS/2, the ArcaOS installation process does not require a boot floppy, and instead the installer can be booted directly from optical media, or from a USB flash drive.
-The installer also provides an update facility, which allows ArcaOS to be updated to the latest release without reinstalling the entire operating system.

-Installation and updates of individual software packages is provided through the Arca Noae Package Manager (ANPM), which consists of a native OS/2 graphical frontend on top of RPM and YUM.
-Software is provided through a mixture of freely available, and subscription only RPM repositories.
+ArcaOS features a new graphical installer that replaces the IBM installer used in OS/2 Warp; it can be booted directly from optical media or from a USB flash drive, and can also update an existing ArcaOS installation in place.
+Installation and updates of individual software packages is provided through the Arca Noae Package Manager (ANPM), a native OS/2 graphical frontend on top of RPM and YUM.

-Hardware requirements

-The minimum hardware requirements for ArcaOS 5.1 are as follows: